Thapsacus: Location

+Possible identification with Carchemish

 Farrell and Engels argue that Thapsacus was located in the vicinity of Carchemish.
 There are several classical sources which support this.
 The oldest source is the 401 BC marching itinerary of Cyrus the Younger as given by Xenophon, in his Anabasis.
 Farrell calculates that the march rates support a crossing at Carchemish, then across to the Balikh River and then down that river to its junction with the Euphrates.
 The Greek geographer Eratosthenes, who lived during the third and second century BC, gave a distance of 4,800 stades from Thapsacus to Babylon through the route along the Euphrates.
 This distance is 552 miles, which conforms to the actual distance of about 558 miles between Carchemish and Babylon.
 Eratosthenes also gives a distance of 2,400 stades for the shortest route to the Tigris from Thapsacus.
 This distance is 276 miles, which is also the approximate distance as measured with modern techniques.
 Arrian writes that Alexander the Great kept the Euphrates and the Armenian mountains on his left after he crossed the Euphrates at Thapsacus in 331 BC.
 Engels interprets this as additional support for a location near Carchemish.

 The city's identification with Carchemish is supported by its similar role.
 In neo-Assyrian times the city of Carchemish was the main crossing point on the Euphrates.
 For many centuries it had been the capital city of the major neo-Hittite kingdom in north-western Syria.
 Trade between east and west passed through it and because of this its system of weights and measures became a standard that was later adopted by the Assyrians and referred to as the Carchemish standard.
 This standard in trade with Syria (known as Ebir-nari, "across the river", in cuneiform texts) continued into neo-Babylonian and Persian times as illustrated by a letter from year 9 of Kuraš/Cyrus where this standard was then known as the measure of Tapsuḫu.
 The continued importance of the city is the reason Eratosthenes choose Thapsakos as one of the reference points for his system of latitude and longitude.

 Thapsakos' identification with Europos (the Hellenistic name of Carchemish) finds some support from a corrupt passage in Plinius' Naturalis Historia.
 In his description of places along the Euphrates, from source to mouth, he gives the following account of the right bank of the Euphrates between Zeugma and Sura.
 "And in Syria [it flows past the following] towns: Europus formerly Thapsacus, now Amphipolis, the Tent-Dwelling Arabs.
 Thus it continues to the place called Sura".
 The passage reads as if there should be a list of towns and we know from classical references that there were other towns along this strip.
 In addition it is known that Amphipolis was different from Europus as Stephanos of Byzantine says it was called Tourmeda by the locals.
 One solution is to read the town list as "Europus formerly Thapsacus, ..., [Tourmeda] now Amphipolis, ..." (where the remaining towns have fallen out of the passage).